College of Education and Health Professions

 As one of only a few Texas universities authorized to offer post baccalaureate teacher certification at the graduate level, the College of Education and Health Professions began offering graduate level teacher certification with an M.Ed.T. in the summer of 1998.
 With expansion of program offerings, the M.Ed.T. no longer met the needs of all degree-seeking students.
 In 1999, the College of Education and Health Professions added two new master's degree programs, a Master of Education (M.Ed.) in Educational Leadership and Policy Studies and a Master of Education (M.Ed.) in Curriculum and Instruction.

 The M.Ed.T. is now offered exclusively to students seeking teacher certification (early childhood - grade 6, middle level, secondary and all level) at the graduate level.
 The M.Ed. in Educational Leadership and Policy Studies is available to students pursuing principal certification, principal certification emphasizing dual language, as well as higher education administration.
-The M.Ed. in Curriculum and Instruction (C&I) is for educators wanting to extend their knowledge in education and related fields, including science and mathematics.
-The M.Ed. in C&I also serves students wanting to earn a master’s degree along with Reading Specialist Certificate and the Master Reading Teacher Certificate.
-The Department also offers the M.Ed. in C&I with science, mathematics, or social studies education as specialization areas.
-Supplemental certification in Bilingual Education and English as a Second Language may also be added to the M.Ed. in C&I. Superintendent certification is also available.
+The M.Ed. in Curriculum and Instruction (C & I) is for educators wanting to extend their knowledge in education and related fields, including science and mathematics.
+The M.Ed. in C. & I. also serves students wanting to earn a master's degree along with Reading Specialist Certificate and the Master Reading Teacher Certificate.
+Supplemental certification in Bilingual Education and English as a Second Language may also be added to the M.Ed. in C. & I. Superintendent certification is also available.

 The Doctor of Philosophy (Ph.D.) in K-16 Educational Leadership and Policy Studies was first offered in the summer of 2007.
 With advancements in technology, many graduate courses are available via the Internet with additional courses being added each semester.
 The College of Education and Health Professions has an enrollment of more than 1,000 students with approximately 600 students pursuing graduate level degrees certificates.

-College of Education and Health Professions faculty members strive to model the characteristics of the most proficient professional educators for all students aspiring to membership in the education and exercise, sport and health studies professions.
+The faculty of the College of Education and Health Professions strives to model the characteristics of the most proficient professional educators for all students aspiring to membership in the education and exercise, sport and health studies professions.
 Faculty members in the College of Education and Health Professions have consistently achieved recognition for their excellence in teaching in the University and beyond.
-They have received numerous honors, including the University of Texas System Board of Regents Outstanding Teaching Award, UT System Chancellor’s Council Teaching Award, election to UT Arlington’s Academy of Distinguished Teachers, and the Piper Professor award at the state level.
+They have received numerous honors, including The University of Texas System Chancellor's Council Teaching Award, election to UT Arlington's Academy of Distinguished Teachers, and the Piper Professor award at the state level.
 They have also served as guest lecturers at universities across the country.
 In addition, numerous faculty members have received recognition for their scholarly publications and professional contributions.

-The College of Education and Health Professions also values faculty scholarship for its potential impact on the increased effectiveness of teaching and learning in professional education preparation programs and in public and private school settings.
+Faculty scholarship is also valued by the College of Education and Health Professions for its potential impact on the increased effectiveness of teaching and learning in professional education preparation programs and in public and private school settings.
 Scholarly and research activities cover a variety of areas represented by the expertise of each individual faculty member.

 Evidence of service to the College of Education and Health Professions, the University, the community and the practicing profession is also expected of the faculty.
 This includes service to local constituencies such as school districts, education service centers, parent-teacher groups, professional associations, and/or other agencies and organizations dedicated to the improvement of teaching and learning, as well as involvement in outreach programs, community events, civic leadership, and the promotion of alumni support and involvement.
 The extensive service activities of faculty members in the various departments have garnered additional awards from the University, the community, the state, and a variety of professional organizations.

-In the area of educational administration, research activities and publications have focused on school leadership trends, developing collaborations among the University, public, private and charter schools, fostering creativity in learning organizations, and studying school legal, policy, governance, and finance issues.
-Current focus is on transition research relative to students, faculty, and leadership across PK-16 school settings, between high school and beyond, and transitions between leadership levels.
+In the area of educational administration, research activities and publications have focused on school leadership trends, developing collaborations between the University, public, private and charter schools, fostering creativity in learning organizations, and studying school legal, policy, governance, and finance issues.
+Current focus is on transition research relative to students, faculty, and leadership across PK-12 school settings, between high school and beyond, and transitions between leadership levels.
 Other research examines how the media portrays educators and the education profession.
-See http://www.uta.edu/coehp/educleadership/ for additional information about programs in Educational Leadership and Policy Studies in the College of Education and Health Professions.

-Faculty research interests and publications include dynamic regulation of blood pressure, pulmonary responses to exercise, postural control in elderly, the effects of therapeutic modalities on the treatment of athletic injuries, the effects of hyperbaric oxygen on the treatment of diseases, applied biomechanics, assessment and management of sports-related concussions, motor development, adapted sports, and sports pedagogy.
-For more information on Kinesiology programs in the College of Education and Health Professions, see http://www.uta.edu/coehp/kinesiology/
+Faculty research interests and publications include cardiovascular responses to exercise, pulmonary responses to exercise, postural control in elderly and visually impaired, the effects of therapeutic modalities on the treatment of athletic injuries, the effects of hyperbaric oxygen on the treatment of diseases, and applied biomechanics.

 Special Programs and Opportunities